chef-boneyard/chef-web-docs-2016/includes_error_messages/includes_error_messages_compliance_setup.rst

 **Reason**

-For security purposes the |chef compliance| setup wizard has an hour timeout.
+For security purposes the |chef compliance| setup wizard has a one hour timeout.

 **Resolution**